 In addition to my major, my academic interests include...*

 Water filtration system implementation.
 We can’t see or taste contaminants but if they’re that harmful to our body, what can we do about them?
-The procedure of removing chemical and biological impurities from contaminated water to produce safe and clean water for everyone fascinated me.
+The procedure of removing chemical and biological impurities from contaminated water to produce safe and clean water for everyone fascinates me.

 My favourite thing about last Wednesday was...*